florianbaer/example_cml/README.md

 ## Manual Model Training Workflow

-Trigger the `Training` workflow (`Actions → Training → Run workflow`) to regenerate metrics on demand.
-When launching the workflow you can choose:

-- **Git ref** — branch, tag, or commit to train against (defaults to `main`).
-- **Post comment** — whether a CML summary comment should be added to the selected commit/PR (enabled by default).
+The `Training` workflow automatically runs on every pull request, regardless of target branch.
+It regenerates metrics for the PR head and always posts a CML comment with the results:

 1. Generate data and train the model inside GitHub Actions using uv.
 2. Produce a Markdown report (`report.md`) including the accuracy metric and confusion-matrix plot (`plot.png`).